 Strong share price growth enabled investors to take profits

 As a result of the initiatives implemented, the AB Dynamics share price rose strongly after the IPO and investors benefited from two significant re-ratings as the stock continued to exceed market expectations.
 The secondary business line was delivering substantial recurring revenues while the cost savings from the consolidated production facility and increased capacity helped to drive the bottom line.
-LGB Investments advised its clients to take profits as the re-ratings occurred and today most still have residual positions at about 10X the original IPO price.
+LGB Investments advised its clients to take profits as the re-ratings occurred and today (November 2019) some still have residual positions at about 30x the original IPO price.

 £5mRaised at the IPO

 £14mAB Dynamics' market capitalisation on admission to AIM

 30xAfter taking profits, many clients still hold residual positions at 30x the original IPO price